From Initial Data to Boundary Layers: Neural Networks for Nonlinear Hyperbolic Conservation Laws: Abstract

 \section{Abstract}

-{We address the approximation of entropy solutions to initial-boundary value problems for nonlinear strictly hyperbolic conservation laws using neural networks.
+We address the approximation of entropy solutions to initial-boundary value problems for nonlinear strictly hyperbolic conservation laws using neural networks.
 A general and systematic framework is introduced for the design of efficient and reliable learning algorithms, combining fast convergence during training with accurate predictions.
-The methodology is assessed through a series of one-dimensional scalar test cases, highlighting its potential applicability to more complex industrial scenarios.}
+The methodology that relies on solving a certain relaxed related problem is assessed through a series of one-dimensional scalar test cases.
+These numerical experiments demonstrate the potential of the methodology developed in this paper and its applicability to more complex industrial scenarios.